 Then must read this blog Employer Branding Strategy: Improve Your Market Presence in 5 Steps.

 Throughout the years, human resources (HR) and marketing have inevitably merged, bringing to the surface a crucial quality of every company - the company's brand.
+Brand Affinity Definition is an important concept that refers to the emotional connection and loyalty that consumers have towards a particular brand.

 These marketing connotations have made it essential to give a company a story and background worthy of attention.
 These two elements play a significant role in employer branding, and that is one of the best ways to attract candidates.